 A Eucharistic Assistant may distribute either bread or wine during a Eucharist in his or her own parish.
 For a lay person to take communion to the sick requires an appointment as a Shepherd.

-Prior to the service the Eucharistic Assistant should wash his or her hands; see Eucharistic practice and the risk of infection.
+Prior to the service the Eucharistic Assistant should wash his or her hands.

 If the Eucharistic Assistant who is scheduled is not in attendance, the Presider will ask another Eucharistic Assistant to be the Eucharistic Assistant for that service.